sunnybank101/BellTower/README.md

 The sensors being used are cheap and readily available KY-032 IR obstacle sensors (others could be used with changes to the Arduino code).
 The KY-032 sensor is particularly good because R5 and R6 in the image below allow you to alter sensitivity and distance of detection.<br>
 <img src="KY-032.png"  alt="KY-032" width="300" height="400">

+The Raspberry PI is connected to the Arduino via a USB cable therefore providing power to it.
+The Arduino in turn also powers all the KY-032 sensors (they are very low power).
+3 wires are required to each sensor - Ground, +5v and Sense.
+The Ground and +5v can be shared from the Arduino to all the sensors but each sensor requires its own Sense wire run independantly to the Arduino.
+Therefore 8 bells require 10 wires from the Arduino to where the bells are hung

 <h2>Raspberry PI Setup</h2>
 <p>Any version of a Raspberry PI is suitable for this purpose but one with a headphone socket is preferable
 <list>